 Another branch of the family was found in the Fetteresso parish, Kincardineshire and for the most part, these names included "de" denoting "of."
 Hugh de Urre swore fealty at St. John of Perth and later with a different spelling as Hugh Uny at Forfar, 1296.
 This latter entry is presumably another person rendering homage to King Edward I.

-Important Dates for the Ourey family
+Early History of the Ourey family

 This web page shows only a small excerpt of our Ourey research.
 Another 180 words (13 lines of text) covering the years 1300, 1279, 1302, 1273, 1366, 1387, 1650, 1677, 1666, 1715, 1650, 1778, 1857, 1619 and 1677 are included under the topic Early Ourey History in all our PDF Extended History products and printed products wherever possible.